|Athletics » Staff Directory|

 Office of the A.D.

-Ken Kavanagh, 53, is entering his sixth year in 2014-15 as Director of Athletics at Florida Gulf Coast University.
+Ken Kavanagh, 54, is his sixth year as Director of Athletics at Florida Gulf Coast University.
 Kavanagh, the second full-time athletic director in school history, began his duties at FGCU in June of 2009.

 Kavanagh, who came to FGCU after 13 years at Bradley University, was appointed to his position on May 7, 2009, by FGCU President Dr. Wilson G. Bradshaw.

 In recognition of his accomplishments and as a leader in college athletics, Kavanagh has twice been named an Athletics Director of the Year by his peers, most recently during the 2013 National Association of Collegiate Directors of Athletics (NACDA) Convention in Orlando when he was named one of four Division I-AAA Under Armour Athletic Directors of the Year.
 He previously earned such distinction during his tenure as AD at Bradley University at the 2008 NACDA Convention in Dallas where he was tabbed as the Central Region Athletics Director of the Year for Division I.

 Over his first five years in Southwest Florida, Kavanagh has helped FGCU reach new levels of success on the field, in the classroom and in the community.
 The Eagles have won a combined 16 Atlantic Sun regular-season titles, eight A-Sun Tournament titles and five consecutive Coastal Collegiate Swimming Association (CCSA) championships from 2009-14.